Aspidane/betaserver/README.md

 This application [is hosted on Heroku](https://betaserver.herokuapp.com/).

 This is a chatserver run on Node.js.
 Features include:
--Multiple chat rooms
+- Multiple chat rooms
--The ability to change your username
+- The ability to change your username
--The ability to send private messages
+- The ability to send private messages

 ## Running Locally